Skip to main content

 • Gastroenteritis.
 Infections in your guts tend to cause pain all over your tummy, which is crampy and which is usually accompanied by diarrhoea and/or being sick (vomiting).

 • Diverticulitis.
-This is an inflammation of a pouch or pouches which people who have diverticular disease have in their guts.
+This is inflammation of a pouch or pouches which people who have diverticular disease have in their guts.
 Usually the pain from diverticulitis is lower in the abdomen, but sometimes it can be felt higher up.
-It usually comes with a temperature and an altered bowel habit.
+It usually comes with a temperature (fever) and a change in your bowel habit.

 • Crohn's disease and ulcerative colitis.
-These are long-term conditions which can cause pain anywhere in the tummy at times.
+These are long-term conditions which can cause pain anywhere in the tummy.
 They usually cause loose stools, sometimes with blood.

 • Constipation.
 If your guts are full of poo, this can cause discomfort anywhere in your tummy.
 You will normally be aware that you are not opening your bowels as often, and that your poo is hard.

 • Irritable bowel syndrome.
-This tends to cause pain lower down but can give pain anywhere in the tummy, especially as it often causes bloating which can make you feel uncomfortable higher up.
+This tends to cause pain lower down but can give pain anywhere in the tummy, especially as it often causes bloating.
 It comes and goes and may be associated with diarrhoea and/or constipation.

 Shingles

-In some cases you can get the pain from shingles before the rash appears.
-You may have pain for a few days before a blistery rash appears.
+Sometimes people notice pain from shingles before the rash appears.
 The pain tends to be quite sharp or burning, and you may feel not quite right in yourself.
-The tummy is a common place for a shingles rash.
+A few days later a blistery rash appears.
+The LUQ is a common place for a shingles rash.

 Kidney stones and infections

-Problems with the left kidney tend to give you pain more around the left-hand side of the abdomen, or in your back (loin), but the pain may spread and involve the front of the tummy area.
-Kidney stones can cause a severe pain (usually round the back) which occurs in spasms lasting from a few minutes to several hours.
-There may also be blood in your wee.
+Problems with the kidney tend to give you pain more around the left-hand side of the LUQ, or in your back (loin), but the pain may spread and involve the front of the tummy (abdominal) area.

-A kidney infection can cause pain anywhere along your urinary tract.
-So this could be anywhere from the loin in your back, round to the front, the LUQ, or down to the lower part of your tummy.
-It may be associated with a fever, pain when you wee, or going to the loo more frequently.
+A kidney stone or infection can cause pain anywhere along your urinary tract.
+So this could be anywhere from the loin in your back, around to the front, the LUQ, or down to below your belly-button (umbilicus).
+It may severe, associated with a fever, pain when you wee, or you may pass urine more often than usual.

 Pain coming from the aorta

-If it develops a leak, you can get a tummy pain which you may feel in your back.
-If it bursts (ruptures), you will get a very severe pain in your tummy, back or chest and feel very unwell indeed.
-Any pain which is suspected to come from a leaking aortic aneurysm is a major medical emergency and needs instant treatment.
+If it develops a leak, you can get a tummy pain which you may also feel in your back.
+Rarely, the aorta can develop a tear in a weakened area of the lining of the aorta.
+This is called an aortic dissection.
+If the aorta bursts (ruptures), you will get a very severe pain in your tummy, back or chest and feel very unwell indeed.
+Any pain which is suspected to come from the aorta is a medical emergency and needs immediate treatment.

 Pain coming from the pancreas